Yellowcard: 2003–2005: Ocean Avenue

 Shortly after releasing The Underdog EP, Yellowcard signed with Capitol Records.
 The group recorded their major-label debut Ocean Avenue in February–March 2003 and released on July 22, 2003.
 During the recording of the album, Mosely left Yellowcard, devoting his time to his first band, Inspection 12, and finishing the band's album, Get Rad.
 The members of Yellowcard began the search for a new bass player and chose Alex Lewis, whose sister, Alieke Wijnveldt, contributed vocals to the Ocean Avenue track "View from Heaven".
 After Lewis joined, the band filmed an unreleased music video for the song "Powder".
 The video was later put on the enhanced version of Ocean Avenue.

 Yellowcard released its first single from Ocean Avenue, "Way Away".
-The song did well on MTV2 and rock radio, peaking at No. 25 on the modern-rock charts.
-The song created enough buzz to cause the band's mainstream explosion.
+The song did exceptional on MTV2 and rock radio, peaking at No. 25 on the modern-rock charts.
+The song gave them enough notoriety to cause the band's mainstream explosion.
 In the middle of the band's first headlining tour, Peter Mosely decided to leave Inspection 12 and asked if he could rejoin Yellowcard.
 Because Mosely had been an integral part of the writing for Ocean Avenue and had also been friends with most of the band's members since high school, Lewis was asked to leave on March 1, 2004, and Mosely was reinstated as the bass player.